hendriknielaender/double-trouble/data/blog/gitlab-job-analysis.md

 ## Grafana and Sqlite

-With the easy options off the table there were few options left.
+With the easy options off the table there were few choices left.
 We had to build something ourselves, fetching the data via the gitlab api and ingesting them into some datasource.

 The company that we work at does not have a grafana server and the only monitoring tool is